 Essential Oils In Organic Dandruff Shampoos

-Like many oils and substances, it is important to use therapeutic-grade essential oil when using tea tree for medicinal purposes.
+Like many oils and substances, it is important to use therapeutic-grade essential oil when using tea tree for medicinal purposes such as a dandruff shampoo.
 To be clear -- at this time, the FDA does not certify essential oils as one grade or another.
 The terms “therapeutic-grade” and “aromatherapy-grade” are thrown around a lot, and are misused by certain companies.

 In the context of this article, the meaning of “therapeutic-grade” is to convey that one who is using essential oil for seborrheic dermatitis or dandruff treatment (or any other medical condition, for that matter) should strive to find pure tea tree oil that has not been downgraded in any way.
 In other words, the oil should be obtained from a reputable source, and no other ingredients should be mixed in with the oil when it is supposed to be pure.